 If students consistently do not meet our expectations or align with our values, they may be placed in the reset (isolation) room, separated from the rest of the school, depending on the severity of the incident.
 In the reset room students have a chance to reflect on their actions and recalibrate themselves to the values of the academy, before being integrated back into lessons.
-The consequences of failing to adhere to the rules in reset, will be very serious and could result in exclusion.
+If a student fails the Reset room and is suspended, they must complete a successful day in Reset on their return to school before returning to their normal lessons.